Updated: Feb 2, 2022

 About Sennacherib and the Siege of Jerusalem

-I don't know how history-minded your class is, so let me put this information in it's own section.
+I don't know how history-minded your group is, so let me put this information in its own section.
 You can skip it if you want.
 Isaiah 36-37 covers what should be considered a major historical event -- a crushing military defeat of a major world power.
 That should have made news all around the region, right?
 What do other sources of history say?

 The other major source of history we have from this era is from Assyria itself, and that should only make sense.
 They conquered and destroyed everyone else in the region.
 And who writes the histories?
 The victors.